orlovmax/gulp-workflow/README.md

 I've talked about this task above, it will remove .gitkeep files, copy and concat bower files to your dev directories.

 ### Clean task
 There is one clean task, but with some properties.
 It was created to delete unnecessary files, like styles or markup.
-When you've chosen some languages, ex. scss and jade, then you should to delete less and haml boilerplate files.
+When you've chosen some languages, ex. scss and jade, then you should delete less and haml boilerplate files.
 Just run `grunt clean:less` and `grunt clean:haml`.
-Voila, Our scaffold is totally clean and ready for development.
+Voila, our scaffold is totally clean and ready for further development.

 ### Build task
 Recently, I've added build task, that allows us to clean our code from dev references and code-helpers, like livereload script.
 Also we're able to add some code snippets, like message for outdated browsers or link to minified source just before build.
-Thanks to ["grunt-preprocess"](https://github.com/jsoverson/grunt-preprocess#getting-started)
+Thanks to ["grunt-processhtml"](https://github.com/dciccale/grunt-processhtml)
-Also this task contains `combine-media-queries` and `autoprefixer` tasks, cause in default task they make reminifying of css without changes.
-As development process passes in modern browser and combined media queries - just for performance, we should run these tasks only for final build.
+Also this task contains `combine-media-queries` and `autoprefixer` tasks, because in default task they make reminifying of css without changes.
+As development process passes in modern browsers and combined media queries just for performance, we should run these tasks only for final build.

 Just type `grunt build` and it will process your files and execute rules inside conditional comments, than all files will be minified and placed to appropriate folders.

 ###Deploy task
 For this purpose was used grunt-shell task, that runs deploy script from Rakefile.
 Just customize Rakefile and type in terminal `grunt deploy`.
 Please note, that running scripts from Rakefile requires `Ruby` and `rubygems`.
+`grunt deploy` task commit changes and push dev files to master branch and files from build folder to source branch.
+`grunt build-deploy` task commit changes only for build folder and push changes to source branch

 ## Live reload
 For this project I use live.js which minified version and  and link to this script in final html will be removed after running build task.